stevezafeiriou/game-map/README.md

 The project serves as both an artistic installation and educational tool, encouraging users to reflect on environmental stewardship through a blend of digital/physical interactions.

+This project is the result of a collaborative effort by [Rachy Mcewan](https://rachymcewan.com/) and [Steve Zafeiriou](https://stevezafeiriou.com/).

 ## ✨ Features

 ### Core Components